2.1.1 This section describes the HCA’s requirements in relation to the rents to be charged on grant-funded Affordable Rent schemes.

 Please follow the link for further guidance.

-The Regulator has issued an explanatory note on RICS approved valuation methods which is contained in Appendix 5 of the Regulatory Framework.
+The Regulator has issued an explanatory note on Royal Institute of Chartered Surveyors (RICS) approved valuation methods which is contained in Appendix 5 of the Regulatory Framework.

 Please note that this document contains information produced by RICS, which could be subject to change.